webbersmak/emplore/README.md

             window.onload = emplore.run;

-            emplore.register('item1', [], function () {  //modulename, array of module names that we need, the module itself
+            emplore.register('item1', [], function () {  // this module name, array of module names we need, the module itself

                 return {
                     name: 'a white staff'